FAQs

 What is the cost?
 Is it state funded?
 Do you accept insurance?

-We ask for a minimum of $750 per month per resident.
-Fees for children living at the ministry are $250 per month for the first child and $150 per month for every additional child.(It actually costs the House of Hope approximately $3500/mo to house each resident.)
-We receive no federal or state funding and rely solely on donations and sponsorship's.
-At this time, we are unable to accept medical insurance for the payment of the program
+The program requires a minimum fee of $750 per month per resident.
+For children living at the ministry, the fee is $250 per month for the first child and $150 per month for each additional child.
+While the actual cost to House of Hope to care for each resident is approximately $3,500 per month, we receive no federal or state funding and rely entirely on donations and sponsorships to operate.
+At this time, we are unable to accept medical insurance for program fees.

 What if I don't have the money?